Agapanthus/ServerDiary.jl/README.md

 sudo apt-get update
 sudo apt install julia
 ```

-Optionally, you can also install pngquant to compress the pngs and send smaller emails: `sudo apt install pngquant`
+You also need to install pngquant to compress the pngs and send smaller emails: `sudo apt install pngquant`

-To install and build the dependencies of julia, run `julia install.jl`.
-If you want to run this package as cronjob, make sure to run the `install.jl` from the same user as the cron job.
+To install this package and its julia dependencies enter your Julia CLI and type `]` to enter the Pkg-manager.
+Now enter `add https://github.com/Agapanthus/ServerDiary.jl`.

 Currently, the only supported backend is `sysstat`.
 So make sure `sysstat` and `sar` are installed and properly configured.

 ## Usage

-Run `julia ServerDiary.jl`.
+Run `julia ServerDiary/run.jl`.
 It will generate a file `stats.email` which is a multipart-html-email with images.
 You can send it using `sendmail -i -t < stats.email`.
+The script might take a minute to start because it imports the Plots.jl package.

 Old graphs are archived in the `stats` folder.
 Feel free to delete them if they become too many.

-## Notes

-To delete Julia's precompiled cache, run `rm -rf ~/.julia/compiled`